-GRTC has launched a study to examine a possible extension of the Pulse Bus Rapid Transit (BRT) line west, beyond its current terminus at Willow Lawn all the way to Short Pump (N Gayton Rd).
+GRTC has launched a study to examine a possible extension of the Pulse BRT line west, beyond its current terminus at Willow Lawn potentially all the way to Short Pump.
 This will enhance access to employment opportunities in the commercial centers at Broad Street's intersections with Glenside Dr., East Parham Rd., Springfield Rd, Cox Rd., Gaskins Rd, and to the Short Pump town center.
 The Broad Street's section in Henrico County between Willow Lawn and N. Gayton Drive is the most active commercial corridor in the region and home to a majority of chain grocery stores, home improvement stores, auto show rooms and workshops, fashion merchandise stores, theaters and indoor sporting venues, and a sizable collection of high-end restaurants, bakeries, cafes, and sports bars.

-This study is focused on understanding the economic impact of the BRT Pulse extension into Henrico County.
-The PlanRVA staff evaluated the economic impact of the existing BRT Pulse in Richmond running from Rockett's Landing to Willow Lawn, and used it to estimate the impact along the proposed extension.
+This economic analysis is a component of the West Broad Street BRT Corridor Analysis and aims to better understand the economic impact of a Pulse BRT extension into Henrico County.
+The PlanRVA staff evaluated the economic impact of the existing Pulse BRT in Richmond running from Rocketts Landing to Willow Lawn, and used it to estimate the impact along the proposed extension.